groonga/groonga/test/command/suite/defrag/pat/README.md

 A simple defragmentation test to check if the size has been reduced.

-* test/command/suite/defrag/pat/delete_only.test
-  * Test reduction with less data
-* test/command/suite/defrag/pat/multiple_segments/delete_only_remainder_in_segment.test
+* test/command/suite/defrag/pat/multiple_segments/remainder_in_segment.test
   * Test with big data using multiple segments
-  * Test using the full area per segment
+  * Test using the not full area per segment
-* test/command/suite/defrag/pat/multiple_segments/delete_only_use_full_segment.test
+* test/command/suite/defrag/pat/multiple_segments/use_full_segment.test
   * Test with big data using multiple segments
   * Test using the full area per segment